Developing the future internal medicine specialist

-After completing the 12-month PGY-2 Pharmacy Residency in Pharmacotherapy at Mayo Clinic Hospital — Rochester, residents will be proficient independent practitioners capable of providing advanced pharmaceutical care to a multitude of patient populations.
+After completing the 12-month PGY-2 Pharmacy Residency in Internal Medicine at Mayo Clinic Hospital — Rochester, you will be a proficient independent practitioner capable of providing advanced pharmaceutical care to internal medicine patients.

-The purpose of the PGY-2 Pharmacy Residency in Pharmacotherapy at Mayo Clinic Hospital — Rochester is to build on doctor of pharmacy education and PGY-1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
-This PGY-2 residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
-Residents who successfully complete this accredited PGY-2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in the specialized practice area (when board certification for the practice area exists).
+The purpose of the PGY-2 Pharmacy Residency in Internal Medicine at Mayo Clinic Hospital — Rochester is to build on your Doctor of Pharmacy education and PGY-1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
+This PGY-2 residency provides you with opportunities to function independently as a practitioner by conceptualizing and integrating accumulated experience and knowledge while incorporating both into the provision of patient care that improves medication therapy.
+Residents who successfully complete this PGY-2 pharmacy residency should possess competencies that qualify you for clinical pharmacist and faculty positions and eligibility for attainment of board certification.

 The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
-PGY-2 pharmacotherapy residents:
+As a PGY-2 internal medicine resident, you:

 - Develop expertise, knowledge and skills in pharmacologic therapies

 - Contribute to an interdisciplinary health care team offering patient-specific therapeutic interventions to treat, cure, rehabilitate and alleviate medical conditions and diseases